varunelavia/readmeai/DOCKERHUB-DESCRIPTION.md

 **Configure Options:**
 * `--api-key <key_string>`: API key to save for the default (or specified) API.
+  - Must be a valid API key for the chosen service
 * `--default-api <gemini|openai|anthropic>`: Set the default AI provider.
+  - Must be one of the supported APIs
 * `--default-model <model_name>`: Set the default model for the default API.
+  - Must be a valid model for the chosen API
+  - Use list-models to see available models

 #### 3. `configure-show` - View Current Configuration